oracle-livelabs/oci-core/oci-fullstackdrs/introduction/introduction.md

 ## Environment details

 - **Ashburn** is the Primary region, and **Phoenix** is the Standby region.
-- All the mentioned infrastructure resources will be automatically created per the workshop Architecture diagram shown above.
-Replication for App virtual machines (Block Volume) and Database ( Data Guard) are configured.
+- Pre-requisites for using FSDR is to create various infrastructure resources and configure replication
+- For this lab, LiveLabs provisions various resources like ATP-S Primary and Standby, Compute instances,Setup block volume replication,Load Balancers, Object storage etc as per the workshop Architecture diagram shown above.

 ## Workshop Objectives